Peltoche/avro-gateway/README.md

 ## Why ?

-You have a Kafka topic with some consumers and you want to upgrade the Avro schema for you producer.
-How do you ensure to not break you consumers with a breaking change into you schema?
+You have a Kafka topic which is consumed by some other teams and you want to upgrade the Avro schema for you producer.
+How do you ensure not to break the consumers with a breaking change into you schema?
 Which consumer should you upgrade before?

 You need to consume a Kafka topic managed by an another team.
-How do you ensure that you current Avro schema version will be able to consume the messages?
+How do you ensure that you current Avro schema version will be able to decode the messages?
 Which version should you use?
-How do you prevent the other team to make a schema change not handled by your consumer?
+How do you prevent the producer team to make a schema change not handled by your consumer?

+The Avro Gateway aims to resolve those issues.